arsalvacion/arsalvacion/README.md

 ## Hi there 👋

-I am a Research Fellow in Geospatial Data Science at the Curtin for Agribusiness Profitability (C4AP) of the Centre for Crop and Disease Management, Curtin University.
+I am Arnold, a Research Fellow in Geospatial Data Science at the Curtin for Agribusiness Profitability (C4AP) of the Centre for Crop and Disease Management, Curtin University.
 I lead and support the C4AP data scientists and analysts in the development of different data pipelines (i.e., ingestion, cleaning, and visualization) to build the Agri-analytics Hub for the Western Australian grain farmers.

 I received a PhD (by Research) in Environmental Science from the University of the Philippines Los Baños (UPLB).